AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-ultimate-overview.md

 * Seamless asset distribution with Content Hub.

-* AI-powered content creation using Adobe Express with Firefly.
+* AI-powered content creation and remixing using Adobe Express with Firefly.

 * Smoother onboarding or upgrade experience for new and existing users.